-Aside from the EFTA Convention and the Free Trade Agreement with the EU, Switzerland currently has a network of 28 free trade agreements with 38 partners worldwide.
+Aside from the EFTA Convention and the Free Trade Agreement with the EU, Switzerland currently has a network of 33 free trade agreements with 43 partners worldwide.
 The agreements are normally concluded within the framework of EFTA.
-Free trade agreements with Japan, China and the Faroe Islands however remain strictly bilateral.
+Free trade agreements with the United Kingdom, Japan, China, and the Faroe Islands however remain strictly bilateral.

 The older EFTA free trade agreements with partners in Europe/the Mediterranean as well as the agreements with Canada and the South African Customs Union (SACU) mainly contain regulations on trade in goods (particularly the elimination of tariffs and other trade restrictions) as well as the protection of intellectual property.
 As EFTA countries have no joint agricultural policy, mutual concessions for (basic) agricultural products are regulated in separate bilateral agreements between each EFTA country and the respective partner.
 The newer agreements are more comprehensive and, as a rule, contain regulations regarding trade in services, investments, public procurement, and - recently - also environment and labour standard issues.